ibm-cloud-docs/key-protect/concepts/envelope-encryption.md

 {{site.data.keyword.keymanagementserviceshort}} uses a similar system to protect your data.
 The secret code you generated to write the message is what we call a "Data Encryption Key" (DEK).
-The mailbox the message was delivered to is a "wrapper" that is called, appropriately enough, a Wrapped Data Encryption Key (WDEK).
+The mailbox the message was delivered to is a "wrapper" around the DEK with the end result called, appropriately enough, a Wrapped Data Encryption Key (WDEK).
 The wrapped key is unwrapped by the root key, which is called a mailbox key in the scenario above, and the data encryption key becomes exposed.
 The data encryption key's underlying data then becomes readable.

 Data encryption keys (DEKs) are designed to encrypt your data and can be generated and managed by your service or an IBM Cloud service.